 Facilities and landscaping are maintained in a manner that minimizes hazardous conditions.
 New York State University Police Officers regularly patrol the campus and report malfunctioning lights and other unsafe physical conditions to the Physical Plant Department for correction.
-Other members of the College community are helpful when they report similar problems to the University Police at SUNY Morrisville or the Physical Plant at (315) 684-6065.
+Other

 Registered campus organizations, student government, and College departments may use College property for non-academic College-related programs, activities and functions, subject to appropriate use considerations and the availability of space.
 Each request is reviewed on an individual basis.